Teachings of the Eagle Feather, Part 16

 About the wedding rings and their symbolical meaning

 These unique, 0.39 inch wide graphic overlay wedding bands consist of 14K yellow gold; the feather inlays, stylized images of Gekeko-miigwanag (hawk feathers), are 14K red gold.
-Both rings show oxidized recesses of sterling silver, which creates a dramatic contrast with the red gold feathers.
+Both rings show oxidized⁴ recesses of sterling silver, which creates a dramatic contrast with the red gold feathers.

-in hand and saying a prayer to this mighty grandfather spirit-bird, it is easy to envision his spirit merging with the light of day as his wingtips touch the sun; and when you squint your eyes against the bright daylight against a blue sky you may even imagine for a short moment that his feathers have turned into the same flaming color as the sun itself...
+Shape and colors of the feather inlays symbolize the flight of the hawk whose wings bear wisdom and insight and whose feathers carry our good thoughts and prayers toward the light of Giizhig, the day, and toward Giizis, the Sun who is the grandfather of all life energy.
+And when you look up to a hawk soaring high in the sky, asemaa⁵ in hand and saying a prayer to this mighty grandfather spirit-bird, it is easy to envision his spirit merging with the light of day as his wingtips touch the sun; and when you squint your eyes against the bright daylight against a blue sky you may even imagine for a short moment that his feathers have turned into the same flaming color as the sun itself...

 Mii sa ekoozid.
 Miigwech gibizindaw noongom mii dash gidibaajimotoon wa’aw dibaajimowin.
 And that is the end.
 Thank you for listening to me today, for allowing me to relate to you this story.
 Giga-waabamin wayiiba, I hope to see you again soon.